Skip to main content

 conjunctivitis (pink eye)

-conjunctivitis is inflammation of the thin membrane covering the white of the eye and inner eyelids. it can be caused by bacteria, viruses, or allergies. bacterial and viral conjunctivitis are very common in children and usually clear up without treatment.
+conjunctivitis is inflammation of the thin membrane covering the white of the eye and inner eyelids. it can be bacterial (thick yellow/green discharge), viral (watery discharge, often with a cold), or allergic (itchy, watery, both eyes). bacterial and viral conjunctivitis are common in children and usually clear up without serious treatment.

 contagious